dalstonChen/openmosslab/README.md

 ### To update page content:

-1. Navigate to the appropriate Markdown file in `_content/` or edit `index.md` for the homepage
+1. Navigate to the appropriate Markdown file in the root directory (e.g., `people.md`, `career.md`, `index.md`)
 2. Edit the content using standard Markdown syntax
 3. Commit and push your changes
 4. GitHub Actions will automatically rebuild and deploy the site

 ### Adding new pages:

-1. Create a new Markdown file in `_content/` with front matter:
+1. Create a new Markdown file in the root directory with front matter:
    ```yaml
    ---
    layout: page